 Downstairs bedrooms: #6) and #7) 26 x 16 with king and 16 x 12 with queen, shared access adjoining TV room, with double and single daybeds, and one full bath.

 This unit has full, unrestricted access to wireless Internet.
-Each bedroom offers air conditioning, and there fans in the house as well.
+Each bedroom offers air-conditioning, and there are fans in the house as well.